 Department organizational structure including record keeping

 QUALITY MANAGEMENT STRUCTURE

 The Gambia College is undergoing rapid expansion in terms of staffing, student enrollment and new programmes.
 An effective teaching and learning policy is a precondition for social change and economic development.
 There is at the same time an increasing number of institutions of higher learning posing competition.
-This calls for a review of the organization and administration of the QA function at .
+This calls for a review of the organization and administration of the QA function.
 This creates the need to harness QA mechanisms for better and efficient staff, teaching and research, management and administration.

 Principles for Quality Management and Enhancement